ChrisWhealy/geo_server/README.md

 1. When a country server is started for the first time, a [ZIP file](http://download.geonames.org/export/dump/) containing all the geographic information for that country is downloaded from the GeoNames website.

 1. Once unzipped, the resulting text file contains a large amount of geographic information - much of which is not relevant for `geo-server`'s requirements.
-Therefore, the text file is scanned only for those records having a feature class of "P" (population centres) and "A" (administrative areas).
+Therefore, the text file is scanned only for those records having feature class values of "P" (population centres) or "A" (administrative areas).
 All other records are ignored.

     * A further restriction is imposed here that feature class "P" records must refer to towns or cities having a population greater than some arbitrary limit (currently set to 500).

-    * An internal file is created (`FCP.txt`) that contains the records from each feature class "p" record supplemented with the region information from the relevant feature class "A" records.
+    * An internal file is created (`FCP.txt`) that contains the records from each feature class "P" record supplemented with the region information from the relevant feature class "A" records.
 This data then becomes the searchable list of towns/cities for that particular country.

     * Each time a country server is started, the existence of the `FCP.txt` file is checked.
 If it exists and is not stale, then the country server will start using the information in `FCP.txt` rather than downloading the country's ZIP file again.
 Starting a country server from its `FCP.txt` file greatly reduces the start up time from a few minutes down to a few seconds.